1988 CFU Championship

-This page provide summaries for the 1988 CFU Championship.
+The 1988 CFU Championship was the sixth and the final edition of CFU Championship held in Martinique, 4 teams participated in the tournament, Trinidad and Tobago won the title for the second time, the tournament would be succeeded by 1989 Caribbean Cup in 1989.

 Qualifying tournament

 First round

 The following are the known matches for the first round.
 However, there may be more matches.

 Second round

 Note: these two matches were also part of the first round of the 1989 CONCACAF Championship qualification.